-The mission of the Queens College Dietetic Internship is to prepare interns as entry-level registered dietitian-nutritionists in a manner that promotes flexibility and innovation in an increasingly global society.
+The mission of the Queens College DI and MS/DI is to prepare students as entry-level registered dietitiannutritionists in a manner that promotes flexibility and innovation in an increasingly global society.

-D. PROGRAM GOALS AND OBJECTIVES
+PROGRAM GOALS AND OBJECTIVES

 Goal 1.
 The program will develop competent entry level dietitian-nutritionists utilizing the resources of Queens College, City University of New York.